asuresh81/cnn-interface/README.md

 When fully deployed, our project utilizes the Java code that drives the interface as well as a Python CNN.

-There is no CI/CD enabled for this project
+There is no CI/CD enabled for this project.

 ## Technologies